Nutrition

 Treat minor bites and stings

-• Apply calamine lotion, baking soda paste, or hydrocortisone cream several times a day.
+• Apply calamine lotion, baking soda paste, or hydrocortisone cream several times daily.

 • Place a cold cloth on the area for 10-20 minutes.